eBay/retriever/README.md

 # retriever

 `retriever` is a small utility library for retrieving nested data safely.
 It contains several improvements over solutions like `lodash.get`, such as:
-- Type Checking: Ensure that accessed data is of the exact type that is needed.
+- **Type checking**: Ensure that accessed data is of the exact type that is needed.
-- Optional Logging: Log warnings in cases of required data that is missing or of the wrong type.
+- **Optional logging**: Log warnings in cases of required data that is missing or of the wrong type.
-- Convenient Defaults: Retrieving data looks for strings by default, and also provides extra utility for objects.
+- **Convenient defaults**: Retrieving data looks for strings by default, and also provides extra utility for objects.

 ## Installation